 Choice of Maps

 On the app, which you can use on your mobile and on your desktop, there is a choice of six map styles.

 - Standard Map – this is free without the subscription and is a good map for finding street names.

 - Offroad routing – find walking routes that are offroad in national parks – Loch Lomond and The Trossachs for example.

-- OS Leisure Map – this map is my favourite as it highlights lots of outdoor activities – find parks, nature reserves, old roman forts, hills, cairns – great for finding trig points!
+- OS Leisure Map – this map is my favourite as it highlights lots of outdoor activities – find parks, nature reserves, old Roman forts, hills, and cairns – great for finding trig points!

 - Aerial – see what an area resembles.

 - Greenspace – this map highlights parks and green spaces making it easier to spot.

 - Night map – for when you need to use the map in the dark.